Alcolo47/NodeMCU-Tool/README.md

 Adds support for the latest nodemcu-firmware/dev-esp32 branch.
 The fork supports both ESP8266 and ESP32, ESP32c6, ESP32h2, ESP32xx chips.

+There is few no GUI tools to upload files on ESP8266 family boards that still working today.

+In 2025, the other uploader project [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader) is not maintained anymore and lacks of the same bugs that the AndiDittrich/NodeMCU-Tool version (terminal EOL presumed to follow the RISC convention (0x10,0x13), but today NodeMCU use POSIX convention (0x10)).

+This bug was fixed by serg3295 fork, then I forked it again to add some features.
+I hope those fixtures will be merged in the original project.

 NodeMCU-Tool
 ============
 Upload/Download Lua files to your ESP8266/ESP32 module with NodeMCU firmware.